Iran says it will not take ‘hasty action’ against Israel for killing of Hamas political leader - KESQ

 The Middle East has been on high alert since last month’s assassination of Haniyeh in Tehran, which came the day after Hezbollah commander Fu’ad Shukr was killed in an airstrike in Beirut.

-Iran and its proxies – Hezbollah in Lebanon and Hamas in Gaza – blamed Israel for both killings and promised to retaliate, spurring weeks of high-wire diplomacy to prevent the breakout of a full-scale regional war.
+Iran and its regional allies – Hezbollah in Lebanon and Hamas in Gaza – blamed Israel for both killings and promised to retaliate, spurring weeks of high-wire diplomacy to prevent the breakout of a full-scale regional war.

-In his first statement after Haniyeh’s death, Iranian Supreme Leader Ali Khamenei said of Israel, “You have killed our dear guest in our house and now have paved the way for your harsh punishment.”
-Hezbollah chief also said a response to the strike that killed Shukr was “inevitable.”

 But the comments from the IRGC spokesman, three weeks on from the twin killings, may indicate a cooling of Iran’s earlier, more bellicose rhetoric.